-Total suspended solids (TSS) levels varied at all stream sites (Figure 50).
+Total suspended solids (TSS) levels varied at all stream sites (Figure 51).
 Many of the sites exceeded target levels either half or more than half the time.
-Henderson Lake Ditch (Site 6) and South Branch Elkhart River (Site 13) exceeded load targets 100% of the time.
+Several sites (Site 4, 5, 9 and 10) exceeded load targets 100% of the time.
 Exceedances occurred during all flow conditions, but mostly during mid-range or dry conditions.
 This suggests total suspended solids enter the stream under mostly any flow condition.
 Possible sources of total suspended solids include livestock access or streambank and bed erosion, both of which can provide a continuous source of total suspended solids.

-Figure 50.
+Figure 51.
 Total suspended solids load curves for Upper Elkhart River Watershed samples sites from February 2022-January 2023.